 2. You need to save some money first.

 It might seem fun or romantic to move to NYC on a wing and a prayer.
-Most landlords don’t operate in that currency.
+Unfortunately, most landlords don’t operate in that currency.

 They want cash.